-If an AST system is being permanently closed by dismantling and removal from the site, the certified installer should initially excavate only that amount of soil, containment structure, or earthen foundation material necessary to remove the tank and piping.
-Once the tank system is removed, removal of any soil beyond three feet from the tank and piping in any direction will be considered remedial activity and will not require the use of a certified installer, unless the activity involves removal or modification of a containment structure which contains other active tank systems.
+If a UST system is being permanently closed by removal from the ground, the certified installer should initially excavate only that amount of soil and backfill material necessary to remove the tank and piping.
+Once the tank system is removed from the ground, removal of any soil beyond three feet from the tank and piping in any direction will be considered remedial activity and will not require the use of a certified installer.

-Excavated soils, containment structure, and earthen foundation materials must be segregated (i.e. obviously contaminated, presumably uncontaminated).
-This may be accomplished by visual and/or olfactory observation and by field screening the soils and other earthen materials, as they are excavated, through the use of field instruments such as photoionization detectors, flame ionization detectors, portable gas chromatographs, and other appropriate field measurement procedures.
+Excavated soils must be segregated (i.e. obviously contaminated, presumably uncontaminated).
+This may be accomplished by visual and/or olfactory observation and by field screening the soils and other earthen materials, as they are excavated, through the use of field instruments such as photoionization detectors, flame ionization detectors, portable gas chromatographs and other appropriate field measurement procedures.
 Segregation of soils and other earthen materials during excavation will facilitate laboratory testing, treatment, and disposal.
 Note: Where soil has been segregated into obviously contaminated and presumably uncontaminated piles, the soil which is presumably uncontaminated must be sampled prior to reuse on-site to confirm that it is uncontaminated.
 See Section VI.C.1.b.(6), "Soil Pile Sampling."
-It is also recommended that excavated soils be segregated from concrete, asphalt material, and other debris.
-See Section VI.C.1.a., "Tank System Removal - Excavate Soil/Backfill/Containment Structure."
+It is also recommended that excavated soils be segregated from concrete, asphalt material and other debris.
+See Section VI.B.3., "On-Site Storage of Contaminated Soil."
 Obviously contaminated piles may not be blended or mixed with presumably uncontaminated piles with the purpose of meeting the applicable numeric limits for reuse on-site.